Stories of the Canopy Tower

 by Raúl Arias de Para

-One of my favorite stories about the Canopy Tower is how I picked the colors with which I painted it after completing its transformation from a US Air Force radar tower into a birding lodge.
+One of my favorite stories about the Canopy Tower is how I picked the colors with which I painted it after completing its transformation from a US military radar tower into a birding lodge.

 At one point in this process the question of painting the tower came up.
 I thought about it for some days but did not find a satisfactory solution.
 I also consulted with some architect friends, to no avail.
-In the end there seemed to be only two choices: use the original colors, which were mainly shades of military gray or paint it resembling the surrounding forest, in other words, camouflage paint.
+In the end there seemed to be only two choices: use the original colors, which were mainly shades of military gray, or paint it to resemble the surrounding forest, in other words, camouflage paint.

 I was not happy with either choice, I found them dull and boring, not imaginative at all, but still did not know what to do.
 So, I did what I should have done on day one of this existential dilemma—I asked my wife, Denise.